Priyajha7585/file-system/README.md

 * User can navigate through folders
 * User can create unlimited files and folders
 * User can view the details of a file or folder
-* User cal delete the file or folder
+* User can delete the file or folder
 * Search functionality is there

 <br/>